 PHP 7 or HHVM

-The difference between PHP 7 and the previous version (version 5.6, they skipped version 6) is incredible.
-Before PHP 7 came out Facebook created their own optimized version of PHP called HHVM, but PHP 7 is now slightly faster than HHVM.
-Either way, as long as you’re not using PHP 5.6, you should be good.
+The difference between PHP 7 and the previous version is incredible. (they skipped version 6, so the previous version is version 5.x.)
+Before PHP 7 came out Facebook created their own optimized version of PHP called HHVM which is also fast.
+Make sure your webhost is using PHP 7 or HHVM.

 Most web-hosts advertise the fact that they are using SSD drives, but then they limit your IO speed.
 This is fine as you don’t want someone else on the server maxing out the hard-drive, but the true metric you want to look for is the IOPS benchmark.
 IOPS stands for “Input/output operations per second”.
 The next best metric is the read/write MB/s speed, but this measures the read/write speed of sequential data which is not that representative of what the hard-drive does when it loads a website.
 Either way the point is don’t get fooled into thinking that an SSD drive is something wonderful to have on a hosting plan, unless you’re using a dedicated server.